papyri/site-docs/checklist.md

  * VIII, Enoch and Melito.
 Plates, 1941.
 Texts published in The Last Chapters of Enoch in Greek, ed.
 C. Bonner with the collaboration of H.C.
 Youtie.
 London 1937.
 (Studies and Documents VIII). [plates HF]

 ### P.Benaki
 = _Greek Papyri in the Benaki Museum, from the Collections of the Historical Archive_, ed.
 E. Papapolychroniou.
 Athens 2000.
 Nos.
 1—7; nos.
 1—5 are papyri; nos.
 6—7 are the texts on two sides of a wooden tablet.
 [Benaki Museum].
-Reprinted in SB XXVI 16683—16689.
+Reprinted in SB XXVI 16683—16689. {ddb:p.benaki}

 ### P.Berl.Bibl.
 = _Frammenti di papiri greci asservati nella Reale Biblioteca di Berlino_, ed.
 G. Parthey.
 Rome 1865.
 (Memorie dell'Instituto di Corrispondenza Archeologica 2 [1865] 438—462).
 Cf. SB II p.
-114.
+114. {ddb:p.berl.bibl}

 ### P.Berl.Bork.
 = _Une description topographique des immeubles à Panopolis_, ed.
 Z. Borkowski.
 Warsaw 1975.
-[AP]
+[AP] {ddb:p.berl.bork}

 ### P.Berl.Brash.
 = _Select Papyri from West-Berlin_, ed.
 W.M.
 Brashear.
 Diss.
 Univ. of Michigan, Ann Arbor 1973.
 Of the 19 texts all are reedited in BGU XIII or XIV or as SB XIV 11855 and 11856.
 There is a concordance at SB XIV 11855.
 No. 2 is again reedited as P.Gen.
 II 103, no. 8 as C.Pap.Gr.
 II 43.
-[UMI, order no. 73—24,529]
+[UMI, order no. 73—24,529] {ddb:p.berl.brash}

 ### P.Berl.Cohen
 = _Greek Documentary Papyri from Egypt in the Berlin Aegyptisches Museum_, ed.
 N. Cohen.
 Oakville, Conn.
 2007.
 (Am.Stud.Pap.
 44).
 Nos.
 1-20.
-[Oxbow]
+[Oxbow] {ddb:p.berl.cohen}

 ### P.Berl.Dem.
 = _Demotische Papyri aus den Staatlichen Museen zu Berlin_